daleonpz/daleonpz.github.io/_posts/randomthought/2021-04-19-i-feel-great-when.md

 That's why I feel great when:
 - I work on my own projects and have full autonomy.
+- I put my health first.
-- I see that I don't have many belongings.
+- I realize that I don't have many belongings.
 Having many things stress me.
-More things I need to care about. no, no, no.
+Because it means more things I need to care about. no, no, no.
 - I develop a simple system.
 Having a system helps me to be creative and productive.
 Because I don't waste time and energy on tasks that have already been automated by the system.
 For example, I don't think anymore about my breakfast, because I already have a list of items that I like, I know when and how I'll eat, and I know I'll enjoy it.
 - I read a book that tells me how to achieve something.
 I'm lazy, I don't have to reinvent the wheel if somebody else knows the answer.